harshk20/promotionengine/README.md

 System supports only $ currency.
 System can be improved to support more promotionTypes A = A40% etc (will require small changes) System creates few SKUs and few Promotions of 2 types by default.
+More Test cases can be added for better/reliable system.